 Mr. Ochoa has also successfully prosecuted anti-kickback and Medicare and Medicaid fraud claims against healthcare providers and medical equipment suppliers.
 He has recovered millions for taxpayers and whistleblowers who bravely came forward to report fraud.
 Although other lawyers turned the case down, Mr. Ochoa's litigation skills and strategy resulted in a substantial settlement for the government and his clients.

 All of his life, Mr. Ochoa took these lessons to heart and excelled in his pursuits in hopes of making his family and community proud.
-Graduating from Edinburg North High School after passing 12 Advanced Placement tests, Mr. Ochoa attended the University of Texas at Austin on a full scholarship and earned degrees in Business Administration, Accounting and Economics, and graduated from the prestigious Business Honors Program.
-While at UT, Mr. Ochoa was elected Student Body President, the first Latino to serve in the position, and represented over 50,000 students to the University Administration, Faculty and Staff and to the Texas Legislature.
+Graduating from Edinburg North High School after passing 12 advanced placement tests, Mr. Ochoa attended the University of Texas at Austin on a full scholarship and earned degrees in business administration, accounting, and economics, and graduated from the prestigious Business Honors Program.
+While at UT, Mr. Ochoa was elected student body president (the first Latino to serve in the position) and represented over 50,000 students to the university administration, faculty, and staff, and the Texas Legislature.

-After earning a Master's in Professional Accounting, Mr. Ochoa became a certified public accountant and relocated to Detroit, Michigan to work for General Motors as a senior financial analyst.
+After earning a master's degree in professional accounting, Mr. Ochoa became a certified public accountant and relocated to Detroit to work for General Motors as a senior financial analyst.
 As part of the CFO's financial analysis team, Mr. Ochoa analyzed global and regional business results and helped prepare presentation materials for GM's CEO and Board of Directors.
-While living in Detroit, Mr. Ochoa also completed an Ironman race consisting of a 2.4-mile swim through the Ohio River, a 112-mile bike ride over rolling hills and a 26.2-mile marathon run - all in one day.
+While living in Detroit, Mr. Ochoa also completed an Ironman race consisting of a 2.4-mile swim through the Ohio River, a 112-mile bike ride over rolling hills, and a 26.2-mile marathon run — all in one day.

-Mr. Ochoa then returned to Texas to practice law at Susman Godfrey L.L.P., frequently recognized as the best trial firm in the nation that hires only the country's best and brightest young lawyers.
-At Susman Godfrey, Mr. Ochoa excelled in trial practice and quickly became the go-to lawyer on his cases.
+Mr. Ochoa then returned to Texas to practice law at Susman Godfrey L.L.P., frequently recognized as the best trial firm in the nation, that hires only the country's best and brightest young lawyers.
+At Susman Godfrey L.L.P., Mr. Ochoa excelled in trial practice and quickly became the go-to lawyer on his cases.